stevebholt/rpad316/_pages/handout1.md

 ![Variables](http://stevebholt.github.io/rpad316/assets/images/variables.PNG)

 Here, there are two columns.
 One lists the variable name of each variable in the dataset.
-This is the equivalent of a column header in a spreadsheet and is what we use to tells Stata to do things with that particular variable.
+This is the equivalent of a column header in a spreadsheet and is what we use to tell Stata to do things with that particular variable.
 The second is the Label of each variable.
 Labels are more detailed, plain language descriptions of the variable, often to remind us what the variable is and how it is measured.
 You can also see in the bottom right corner a description of the data.
 Note that the description tells us that there are 7,388 observations in this dataset.

 To the left, you can see a running record of the commands that we run.